-One of the best ways to assess the school is by visiting it in person.
-You should make an appointment with the Headteacher.
+One of the best ways to assess a school is by visiting it in person.
 Consider the distance and accessibility of the school.
-When your child is older, will they be able to safely walk to the school?
 A visit to a school does not mean that your child will be offered a place, nor does it give priority for places.
 Parents should not assume that an offer of a visit by a school constitutes any obligation on the part of the school or the Local Authority.
 The school cannot offer your child/ren a place.

-Obtain the school prospectus
+Look at the school prospectus